aksiksi/blog/projects/index.md

     All of the source code for the projects listed below can be found on my Github page.
 </p>

+### 16-bit CMOS Adder in GF 65 nm

+During the Spring 2016 semester, my colleague and I designed and implemented a 16-bit adder based on the carry lookahead Kogge-Stone topology.
+We were able to bring the propagation delay down to around **250 ps**.
+We did not however extensively test the functionality of the circuit due to time constraints.

 ### [Jadawil](http://jadawil.herokuapp.com)

 A course scheduler for UAE University students.
 Jadawil makes it extremely easy to schedule course timings during a busy semester.
 It also takes final exam conflicts into account.